 A great example of classical guitars, above and beyond the cheaper versions you may be familiar with, is the Merida Trajan range.
 Playing one of these guitars will perhaps shock you, if a cheapo version is all you’ve seen of the nylon-string world, and for that alone they’re well worth checking out.

 We round off this list with a relatively modern innovation in the world of acoustic guitars; the ‘baby’ acoustic.
 As usual, Martin and Taylor have led the way with these particular guitars, which are effectively shrunken down dreadnoughts which focus heavily on their portability and the wide range of musical scenarios in which they can be used.
 Martin had dabbled in this world before, with its rather odd looking Backpacker, but it was with the LX1 – and Taylor’s subsequent Baby Taylor – that the world began to take note.

 Seeing one in the hands of Ed Sheeran was a huge shot in the arm for the small-body acoustic market, and now players are picking these up as good-quality, usable guitars which are equally at home in the living room as they are on the stage.
 The Martin LX1E is perhaps the best known and best respected small body acoustic, and can hold its own tonally against many of its regular-sized peers.

 So there we have it.
 Acoustic guitars are not just slabs of wood, one much the same as the other.
 Each has its own characteristics.
 Some will major on comfort, while others go flat-out down the path of pure volume.
-Whatever it is you’re looking for, Dawsons has the whole gamut of acoustic guitar body sizes, and can help you choose the style that’s right for you.
+Whatever it is you’re looking for, Dawsons has the whole gamut of acoustic guitar body types, and can help you choose the size and style that’s right for you.